-If you want to pump water over large distances and to impressive heights of up to 150m using no fuel or electricity, the Papa Pump can deliver.
+If you want to pump off grid water over large distances and to impressive heights of up to 150m using no fuel or electricity, the Papa Pump can deliver.
 Pump water 24/7, giving essential clean water to remote villages and farms enabling self-sufficient food production and offering new business opportunities to the community.

 Drinking water only accounts for 8-16 liters of water use per person per day whereas many 000's of liters are utilized by each person for washing, sanitation and food production.
 The Papa Pump will provide continuous quantities of water from remote sources without the need for fuel, electric or human effort.

 How the Papa Pump can work for remote communities

 If there is access to off grid water from a spring, stream or river and it needs to be delivered to, say, a remote village, then the Papa Pump hydro ram is the perfect solution.
 Without the use of any electricity or fuel, it will pump water over long distances and to impressive heights of up to 150 meters.
 It works 24/7 day and night, rain or shine and because the technology is so simple there is little to go wrong, and so time and maintenance will be saved.